AlfrescoArchive/ttc-docs/workshop.md

 When having a single campaing we can access going straigh to the service, but in most scenarios we will need some kind of Campaign Controller (High Level Application Controller).
 We are going to deploy a very simple service called Campaigns Service which is in charge of keeping track of which campaigns are deployed by using the Service Registry to filter the available services and only show the ones tagged with metadata related to campaigns.

 - Fork and Clone the [Campaigns Service](http://github.com/activiti/ttc-campaigns-service)
-- Update the Org for your user inside the JenkinsFile
+- Update the Org for your user inside the JenkinsFile and comment out `./updatebot.sh`
 - Push the changes
 - Import into Jenkins X (make sure that you are in your dev environment -> jx env dev):
   > jx import